-Dr Anthony Fauci, a key member of the White House coronavirus task force, told reporters at a media briefing with Trump that Gilead results from the remdesivir clinical trial for treating the disease showed “quite good news”.
+Dr. Anthony Fauci, a key member of the White House coronavirus task force, told Trump reporters at a media briefing that Gilead results from the remdesivir clinical trial for treating the disease showed “quite good news”.

 “So that’s something that will go with 31 per cent improvement, doesn’t seem like a knock out, 100 per cent, it is a very important proof of concept,” Fauci said.